 If you adopt a puppy or older dog, you may or may not have background information.

-It is usually more expensive to purchase a puppy than it is to adopt an adult dog.
+It is usually more expensive to purchase a puppy from a reputable breeder than it is to adopt an adult dog.

 Adult dogs tend to be calmer.
 Although the Basset Hound is a laid back and easy going breed (usually not described as high energy), young adults and adolescents definitely have more energy.